Accessibility

 Language

-This game is available in English.
+This games are available in English.

 Icon of a hand grabing an item